 You might think you can skip some of the basics when it comes to French, but don’t!
-When it comes to learning languages it’s important to get confident with numbers.
-Not only are they very useful for giving your date of birth or planning an appointment, so what do you need to know to be able to say the date in French?
+When it comes to learning languages, it’s important to get confident with numbers.
+Not only are they very useful for giving your date of birth or planning an appointment, but they are also essential if you just want to say the date in French.
+So what do you need to know to be able to say the date in French?
 Here are the steps to follow!

 How to count in French

 This is the first step: as the months have a maximum of 31 days, you have to memorize the numbers in French up to 31.
 These are the numbers you probably already know, the so-called cardinal numbers (unlike the ordinal numbers used in English).

 |2 = deux|

 6 = six